mmtk/mmtk-core/docs/tutorial/Tutorial.md

   1. Delete the existing fields in the constructor.
   2. Add `pub hi: AtomicBool,`.
 This is a thread-safe bool indicating which copyspace is the to-space.
   3. Add `pub copyspace0: CopySpace<VM>,` and `pub copyspace1: CopySpace<VM>,`.
 These are the two copyspaces.
   4. Add `pub common: CommonPlan<VM>,`.
-Semispace uses the common plan rather than the base plan.
+Semispace uses the common plan rather than the base plan, which includes an immortal space and a large object space.
+Any garbage collected plan should use `CommonPlan`.
 3. Change `impl<VM: VMBinding> Plan for MyGC<VM> {`.
 This section initialises and prepares the objects in MyGC that you just defined.
   1. Delete the definition of `mygc_space`.
 Instead, we will define the two copyspaces here.
   2. Define one of the copyspaces by adding the following code: